HankBoon/HankBoon/README.md

 # Welcome to my Github

 My name is Hauke and I am learning to code.
-I started to learn coding in spring 2024, already made a small [web app](army-list-compressor.vercel.app) and right now I am attending a bootcamp at **Neue Fische**.
+I started to learn coding in spring 2024, already made a small <a href="https://army-list-compressor.vercel.app" target="_blank">web app</a> and right now I am attending a bootcamp at **Neue Fische**.

 I am a builder!
 At first I build using my visual imagination.
 Later I build using a hammer.
 Now I build using a Keyboard.